Meet the 2018 New Jersey Fellows

 This past fall, Cristian was a Congressional Intern for Congressman Raul Grijalva (AZ-03) in Washington D.C.
 Cristian interned for the Chicano Congressman because of his long history as a grassroots organizer and his strong commitment to progressive values as Co-Chair of the Congressional Progressive Caucus.
 Cristian spent his time in D.C. learning the inner workings of the federal legislative process and gauging the effectiveness of Congress in protecting the civil liberties and rights of the most vulnerable populations in America.

-Presently, Cristian has returned back to his community in Atlantic City, and is working for New Jersey Working Families Alliance as a community organizer.
+Presently, Cristian has returned back to his community in Atlantic City, and is working as a community organizer.
 He hopes to do his part in order to make New Jersey a sanctuary for all.

 Organizer, Make the Road New Jersey